-As at December 31, 2023 December 31, 2022 (4) (restated, see Note 2) Change in Interest Rates (1)(2)(3) 50 basis point decrease 50 basis point increase 50 basis point decrease 50 basis point increase Potential impact on net income (after-tax) \$ (25) \$ 50 \$ (100) \$ 75 Potential impact on OCI \$ 200 \$ (200) \$ 225 \$ (225)
+As at Dec embe r 31, 2023 31, 2022 (4) see Note 2) Change in Interest Rates (1)(2)(3) is point ecrease 50 b asis point increase sis point decrease 50 b asis point increase Potential impact on net income (after-tax) \$ (25) \$ 25 \$ (100) \$ 75 Potential impact on OCI \$ 175 \$ (175) \$ 200 \$ (200)

-(1) Interest rate sensitivities assume a parallel shift in assumed interest rates across the entire yield curve as at December 31, 2023 and December 31, 2022 with no change to the ultimate risk-free rate.
+- Interest rate sensitivities assume a parallel shift in assumed interest rates across the entire yield curve as at December 31, 2023 and December 31, 2022 with no change to the ultimate risk-free rate.
 Variations in realized yields based on factors such as different terms to maturity and geographies may result in realized sensitivities being significantly different from those illustrated above.
-Sensitivities include the impact of re-balancing interest rate hedges for hedging programs at 10 basis point intervals (for 50 basis point changes in interest rates).

-(2) The market risk sensitivities include the estimated impact of our hedging programs in effect as at December 31, 2023 and December 31, 2022, and include new business added and product changes implemented prior to such dates.

-(3) Net income and OCI sensitivities have been rounded in increments of \$25.
-The sensitivities exclude the market impacts on the income from our joint ventures and associates, which we account for on an equity basis.

-(4) Effective January 1, 2023, we adopted IFRS 17 and IFRS 9, and certain financial assets were reclassified between measurement categories as permitted.
+Sensitivities include the impact of re-balancing interest rate hedges for hedging programs at 10 basis point intervals (for 50 basis point changes in interest rates). - (2) The market risk sensitivities include the estimated impact of our hedging programs in effect as at December 31, 2023 and December 31, 2022, and include new business added and product changes implemented prior to such dates. - (3) Net income and OCI sensitivities have been rounded in increments of \$25.
+The sensitivities exclude the market impacts on the income from our joint ventures and associates, which we account for on an equity basis. - (4) Effective January 1, 2023, we adopted IFRS 17 and IFRS 9, and certain financial assets were reclassified between measurement categories as permitted.
 December 31, 2022 amounts provided in the sensitivities tables have been adjusted to reflect these January 1, 2023 reclassifications.
 See Note 2 for further details on the reclassifications.

-The above sensitivities were determined using a 50 basis point change in interest rates and 10% and 25% changes in our equity markets because we believe that these market shocks were reasonably possible as at December 31, 2023.
+The above sensitivities were determined using a 50 basis point change in interest rates and a 10% and 25% changes in our equity markets because we believe that these market shocks were reasonably possible as at December 31, 2023.
 Significant changes in market variables may result in other than proportionate impacts on our sensitivities.